tvdboom/ATOM/docs_sources/user_guide/training.md

 <br>

-## Early stopping
+## In-training validation

 [XGBoost](../../API/models/xgb), [LightGBM](../../API/models/lgb) and [CatBoost](../../API/models/catb)
-allow in-training evaluation.
+allow in-training validation.
 This means that the estimator is evaluated after every round of the training, and that the training is stopped early if it didn't improve in the last `early_stopping` rounds.
 This can save the pipeline much time that would otherwise be wasted on an